Last Updated on October 4, 2024

 No matter how good the referrals, reviews, or customer service is, if the driving instructor is not approved by the DVSA, you should avoid them.
 You can check this with the DVSA by searching the DVSA-approved driving instructor database.
 Instructors must be signed up to the DVSA to legally be allowed to teach learner drivers.

 The database will also show you which instructors have signed up for the ADI Code of Practice.
-The Code of Practice is a framework of rules of conduct covering conduct in lessons, the quality of the learner driver car, and standards of business.
+The Code of Practice is a framework of rules of conduct covering behaviour during lessons, the quality of the learner driver car, and standards of business.
 Because the scheme is voluntary, it doesn’t necessarily mean that the instructors who haven’t signed up aren’t good at their job, but it can provide extra comfort when booking.

 What to ask your instructor?